ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 1. A Windows 10 VM.
 You may reuse your existing Windows 10 VM from a previous lab.
 2. A Windows Server 2016 Standard VM.
 See **Task 1** below for configuration details.
-3. An Ubuntu 18.04 VM labelled **Client**.
+3. An Ubuntu 18.04 VM labelled **CLIENT**.
 This should be the existing client VM from Lab 3.
-4. An Ubuntu 18.04 VM labelled **Server**.
+4. An Ubuntu 18.04 VM labelled **SERVER**.
 You have two options:
-  * You can create a copy of your existing **Client** from Lab 3, which does not have DHCP and DNS servers installed.
+  * You can create a copy of your existing **CLIENT** from Lab 3, which does not have DHCP and DNS servers installed.
 Follow the instructions in the Lab 3 assignment to create a copy of that VM.
 In this case, you'll need to reconfigure the VMware NAT network to handle DHCP duties. _This is generally the option that is simplest, and causes the least headaches._
-  * You may continue to use your exiting **Server** from Lab 3, with DHCP and DNS servers installed.
+  * You may continue to use your exiting **SERVER** from Lab 3, with DHCP and DNS servers installed.
 You may choose to continue to use this server as your primary DNS and DHCP server for your VM network, which would truly mimic what an enterprise network would be like.
 Remember that you'll need to have this VM running at all times to provide those services to other systems on your network.
 You may also choose instead to disable them and reconfigure the VMware NAT network to handle DHCP duties.
 Either approach is fine. _This option is generally a bit closer to an actual enterprise scenario, but can also cause many headaches, especially if your system doesn't have enough power to run several VMs simultaneously._

 {{% notice warning %}}
 Before starting this lab, make a **snapshot** in each VM labelled "Before Lab 4" that you can restore to later if you have any issues.
 In addition, Task 6 below will ask you to restore to a snapshot in at least one VM before starting that step.